How To Run Reports In QuickBooks Pro

 - Customer & receivables

 Click on the appropriate category, then select the report you wish to run.
 If you need help understanding a report, click the magnifying glass icon for more information.
 For our sample company, we’re going to create a Profit & Loss Standard Report.

 Step 2: Select Date Range

-Select the date range you want the report data to be from.
+Select the date range you want for the report data.
 You can enter the dates manually underneath the report you selected, or you can choose a default date type, including:

 - This week